 You may already have an interest or experience in case management, but an MSN could be the key to advancement in your career.
 So, why not get an advanced nursing degree with a specialization in the field you love.
 Our CCNE-accredited MSN, case management program enhances nurses’ knowledge of delivering personalized service to patients.

-The specialization teaches nurses to deliver personalized services to patients to improve their care.
-The nursing leadership program focuses on understanding patient referrals, planning and delivery of care, evaluation of patient results, and the evaluation of overall program effectiveness.
+The program focuses on improving patient care through understanding patient referrals, planning and delivery of care, evaluating patient results, and assessing overall program effectiveness.